-More time will be built in between clients to sanitize and wipe down anything I have touched, picked up, used, etc.
+More time will be built in between clients to sanitize and wipe down all surfaces and anything that has been touched, picked up, used, etc.

 The location where services are conducted must meet the following requirements:

-The area must have been thoroughly cleaned and disinfected using disinfectants that are labeled as bactericidal, virucidal, and fungicidal, prior to the performance of services
+The area must have been thoroughly cleaned and disinfected using disinfectants that are labeled as bactericidal, virucidal, and fungicidal, prior to the performance of services.

+All of this information will be communicated prior to the appointment date.
 While it’s not the most convenient or time friendly, it’s my obligation to provide the safest and most comfortable environment for anyone who sits in my chair.